Michelle Jackson has studied art and interior design since 1983. She has attended design school and worked as an

-The year is almost over.
-It’s been an interesting year in home decor as HGTV has spurred the design trends and fads that most certainly have impacted the home decor market.
-As you look around your home, you may be wondering what is next?
+It’s been an interesting time in home decor as HGTV has spurred the design trends and fads that most certainly have impacted the home decor market.
+As you look around your home, you may be wondering: What is next?
 Is last year's style going to hold up?
 Maybe you are feeling like your home is dated or just needs a refresher course.
 Today, we are going to discuss what’s in, what’s out, and how your personal style plays into it.

 Trends start from what is inexpensive.
 That sounds like a strange thing to say, but it’s absolutely true.
 The trend of using Mason jars in everything from wedding decor to home accessories came about because they were inexpensive.
 The same is true for painting old furniture.
 At one time, people couldn’t give away these antiques.
 No one wanted them, so they were easily salvaged curbside or for a few bucks at a yard sale.
 The problem with design is that by the time something becomes popular, it also loses a little of its magic because everyone is doing it.
 This is why most decorative design lines are short lived.
 If we can all get it at Target then no one has anything unique anymore.